anuk1998/Tiriande-1/Snarl/Planning/ruleChecker.md

 When the player moves, they interact with the object on the tile they choose and no other tile.

-For details on the end of a level versus end of a game, refer to the Snarl Overview.
+For details on the end of a Game versus end of a game, refer to the Snarl Overview.

 Your task is to design the rule checker’s interface.